aimms/how-to/Articles/590/590-vessel-scheduling.rst

 Constraints include:

-	* cargo's are loaded inside the determined time window,
+	* cargo\'s are loaded inside the determined time window,
    * each cargo being transported by only one vessel, and
    * charter vessels being assigned to only one route at a time.